udit01/Image-Segmentation/README.md

 Dataset comprises of 350[2-3 Tshirts] + 2000[5-6Tshirts]
 D1 + D2

-Say D1 is the running example (it's cleaner, less noisy) For each image , I would like to generate 3(4?) masks, one each for every T shirt, and 1 for BG ?
+For each image, I would like to generate N masks, one each for every T shirt, and 1 for BG.
-Similarly for D2

 I will choose a HSV thresholds of max and min therefore 6 values for each mask(each T shirt color)  to be generated.

 But before all this, I came across Otsu's method and Image quantization , so should check that too.

+# Approaches

+I have tried different algorithms and this is my survey repository, to store the results I was getting and finally getting the required output.

 # Current Directory structure [excluding files]
 ```